Philippa Spurway Interior Architect

 Knee Surgery

-He was everything I could have hoped for in a surgeon as he really listened to me when I told him about my knee problems, he has an outstanding reputation and is at the forefront of robotic knee surgery.
+He was everything I could have hoped for in a surgeon, he really listened as I explained my knee problems, and he has an outstanding reputation.
+He is also at the forefront of robotic-assisted knee surgery.

-As I had expected he wants to replace both my kneecaps, but what I hadn't expected was that he offered to do both replacements together with the help of robotic knee surgery.
-I now need to see various departments within his team to prepare for my operation by May 2024.
+As expected, he confirmed that I need to have articular cartridge on both my kneecaps replaced.
+What I hadn't anticipated, however, was that he offered to perform both replacements at the same time robotic-assisted surgery.
+I now need to meet various departments within his team to prepare for the operation, which is scheduled for May-June 2024.

-Scott Tallon Walker Architects in association with Edward Williams Architects, which is an interesting 21century hospital building.
+Scott Tallon Walker Architects in association with Edward Williams Architects, and constructed by Bouygues UK.
+It is a world-leading, ground-breaking hospital that combines cutting-edge technology with exceptional care.

 1A1D061C-F2B5-457D-A27D-EA652F1FF792_1_201_a